 On the 24th July 1944 it was announced that 31/51 Bn had been declared as an AIF Battalion & was then to be known as 31/51 Bn AIF.
 The Army Regimental Numbers of the men were altered to have the “X” added. – ( Noel Pilcher’s to QX61038) (Extracts from Bob Burla’s “Crossed Boomerangs”)

-The following article in the Army Newspaper gives further information on changes to WW2 Army numbers:
+The following page of the Australian War Memorial Website gives further information on changes to WW2 Army numbers: